haotrr/notes/notes.md

 ###  你已经很富足了

 > No new hobbies, equipment, games, or books are allowed during this year.
 Instead, you have to find the value in what you already own or what you’ve already started.
 You turn to the wealth of options already in your house, literally and figuratively.
 You improve skills rather than learning new ones.
 You consume media you’ve already stockpiled instead of acquiring more.
+[Go Deeper, Not Wider](https://www.raptitude.com/2017/12/go-deeper-not-wider/)

 Spend a year truly organizing and cherishing what you already possess.
 Try living this year by buying only the essentials for daily life — and nothing else.